DIY Flocked Mini Christmas Trees

 I have 2 small trees that have lights on them.
 The trees came this way.
 Would this process still work with them having the lights?I would love to do this if it would work.
 Thank you.

-Donna Nygaard said:
+26. Donna Nygaard wrote: